 - An ECA event in conjunction with our annual conference

-- A $2,000 award for the Best Early Career Researcher, announced at the annual conference
+- An award for the Best Early Career Researcher, announced at the annual conference

 Support for PhD Candidates